English and Teaching English as a Foreign Language (TEFL) BA (Hons)

 Alternatively, if you decide not to teach, successfully completing this course should have prepared you for any career that involves the use of language and particularly those professions where communication dominates: the media and cultural industries, primary and secondary education, public relations, marketing and advertising.

-Our Talent Team is on hand to offer tailored career and enterprise support if you wish to gain employment or take advantage of professional practice opportunities within course-specific industries.
+Our career support team, also known as the Talent Team is on hand to offer tailored career and enterprise support if you wish to gain employment or take advantage of professional practice opportunities within course-specific industries2.
 Our dedicated enterprise officers also offer valuable assistance on how to begin as a freelancer/entrepreneur.
 (Talent Team and enterprise officers are subject to availability).

 Where our graduates work